KnowageLabs/Knowage-Documentation/chapter_3/security_management/menu.rst

    Menu choose icon feature

-To associate an icon to the menu, click on "*CHOOSE ICON*" and then you can:
+To associate an icon to the menu, select the name of your menu and click the *CHOOSE ICON* functionality and you can:

--  choose icon from the predefined icons included in Knowage;
+-  pick an icon from the predefined icons included in Knowage;
--  upload a new file containing a custom icon (*File type allowed are .ico, .svg, .png and the maximum size allowed is 50 KB*).
+-  upload a new file containing a custom icon (*File types allowed are .ico, .svg, .png and the maximum size allowed is 50 KB*).

 To remove the menu icon, click on the trash basket.